-Our hope is to drive up participation in outdoor and active play by offering fantastic new facilities opening soon:
+Our hope is to drive up participation in outdoor and active play by offering fantastic new facilities opening in 2023:

 The pavilion is already the home of our highly regarded and popular Play Service, and the new centre would also provide an outdoor enclosed education zone to support the team’s outreach programmes, including a portable climbing wall and team building activities, such as den and fire building, archery, adventurous play, assault course, an outdoor class room and much more.